-Will Mortgage House Accept a Property Located on an Island as Security for a Mortgage Loan?
+Will you Accept Property Located on Island as Security for Loan?

 While most lenders do not like approving island properties as securities for a mortgage, as a non-bank lender, we may be willing to, in some cases, even if you are applying for a low doc loan.
 Depending on the location of your island property, you may be eligible to borrow up to 80%.